build-on-aws/content/tutorials/build-a-real-time-asset-tracking-app-with-amazon-location/index.md

 ![AWS IoT Core Console showing configuration of the location action](./images/2.5.png)

 Select **Create a Tracker** and enter the name `AssetTracker`.

 ![AWS IoT Core Console showing configuration of the location action](./images/2.6.png)

+Select **Create tracker**

 Now we can configure mapping of our payload to the rule.
 In order to do this, we will use substitution templates in IoT Core.
 Select trackerAsset01 for the Tracker name dropdown, then, for each field, copy/paste the following values:

-Now we need to setup our mappings to Amazon Location Tracker parameters such as latitude and longitude.

 Device ID: `thing123`